mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 { type: 'tool_use_block', block, assistantMessage }
 ```

-Match it precisely and `query.js` cannot tell the difference.
+Match the shapes and `query.js` cannot tell the difference.
+One honest nit on
+order: the real client yields the `tool_use_block` events first and the
+`assistant_message` last (client.js emits blocks as they arrive, then the
+finished message); the mock below emits the message first. `query.js` handles
+each event type independently, so both orders work - but know that they differ
+if you ever write a test that asserts on event sequence.

 ```javascript
 // src/services/api/mockClient.js